How to connect, edit, and remove a storage device integration in MASV

 • MASV Web App: You need to be an account Owner, Admin, or Integration Manager (role).

-• Terminal application: Your target storage device needs to have a terminal application available in order to set up and manage the connection.
+• Terminal interface: Your target storage device needs to have a terminal app or interface available in order to set up and manage the connection.

 • MASV Agent: You must install the MASV Agent on the storage device, either in advance or by following the prompts in the MASV Web App.
-The MASV Agent is available for Linux and Docker platforms.
+The MASV Agent is available for Linux (see note below about SELinux), Windows, and Docker platforms.
 For more information about installing the MASV Agent, see https://developer.massive.io/transfer-agent/latest/.

 Note: After the MASV Agent is installed, you can use the MASV Agent CLI (Command Line Interface) in a Terminal app to manage connections and transfers.